vammsiii/iot-smart-home-automation/README.md

 also contributes to energy efficiency and home security.
 Real-time data monitoring and control from anywhere make the system scalable and practical for modern home environments.

+**Libraries Used:**
+ESP8266WiFi.h → For Wi-Fi connection.
+BlynkSimpleEsp8266.h → For Blynk IoT platform integration.